fosk06/dagster-dbt-demo/README.md

 Additionally, a dataset named `raw_tweets_invalid` is provided.
 This dataset is identical in structure to `raw_tweets`, but it ingests a Parquet file (`raw_tweets_invalid.parquet`) that does **not** conform to the data contract (e.g., all columns are stored as strings, including `tweeted_at`).

 This invalid dataset is included specifically to demonstrate what happens when data contract validation fails: running the materialization on `raw_tweets_invalid` will produce explicit errors, making it easy to test and showcase contract enforcement and error handling in the platform.

-### Data Contract Validation

-- A data contract YAML file describes the expected schema and types for the `raw_tweets` model, following the [Data Contract Specification](https://datacontract.com/).
-- The [Data Contract CLI](https://datacontract.com/) is used to validate the Parquet files against the contract.
-- If the data matches the contract (e.g., correct types, required fields), validation passes.
-If not (e.g., wrong type for `tweeted_at`), validation fails with explicit errors.

-### Why this matters

-- This approach ensures that data ingested into the platform strictly conforms to agreed-upon contracts, improving reliability and trust in downstream analytics.
-- The project demonstrates both a passing and a failing case, making it easy to test and showcase data contract enforcement in a modern data stack.

-See the `tools/parquet_file_generator.py` script and the `src/jaffle_platform/defs/source_assets/data_contracts/raw_tweets.yaml`